theQRL/api.theqrl.org/source/includes/_autoWalletAPI.md

 ## RelaySlaveTxnBySlave

 > Use this to send a transaction from an address using slave trees created with AddNewAddressWithSlaves.
-If there are no slave threes in the address, this will fail.
+If there are no slave trees in the address, this will fail.

 ```shell
 # RelaySlaveTxnBySlave Request